It is in your moments of decision that your destiny is shaped. – Tony Robbins

 1. Practice decision making as a skill set

 It is not some God-given talent that people magically have.
-You can practice it and get better at it.
+In fact, you can practice it and get better.

 When you practice decision making, you move forward.
 You save time.
-You design life intentionally.
+You also design life intentionally.

 Not making a decision is making a decision and it keeps you where you are.